Soongood/libft/README.md

 ## Libft 42 school's project

-My implementation of some of the Standard C Library functions.
+My implementation some of the Standard C Library functions.

 # What is libft?